Graffiti and television shows like Happy Days began to portray the 1950s as a carefree era before the assassination of John

 co-eds who succeeded in jamming eight in the Fresno Hacienda Motel Pool.

-a call or answer a ringing phone.
+either place a call or answer a ringing phone.
 While this was soon the case all over Britan, here in America only a few followed

 that requirement.
 But something that slowly changed everywhere was the neccessity for planned-packing.
 At the beginning of

 this fad, people would get in a booth like they were stuffing crumpled paper into a drawer.
 When they wanted to cram as many

 as possible in, though, they had to be a little bit more sophisticated about it.
 One of the first planned styles of cramming

 was sandwhich-style.
 Ryerson Tech students in Toronto made this one up, but it was soon disregarded becuse of all the protruding

 legs coming from the booth.
 Students from MIT took a "scientific" approach, and were able to seat nineteen carefully

 and comfortably in a fraternity phone cubicle that was much larger than the regularly used type of booth.
 But the most efficient

 by far was the group at St. Mary's College in Moraga, California.
 They were encouraged to "Beat South Africa"

 and almost did.
-They were the group that came the closest by fitting twenty-two smallish students into a booth with a carefully planned
+They were the group that came the closest by fitting twenty-two smallish students into a booth with a carefully

 Studying for May and June finals meant that students had to concentrate on other things.
 So when the stuffing stopped, it